 The Tuition Exchange program is a reciprocal scholarship exchange program for eligible dependent children of faculty and professional staff.
 Over 600 U.S. colleges and universities participate in the Tuition Exchange program.
-Drexel will award up to 20 scholarships to dependents of full-time employees (six faculty and six professional staff members) who wish to attend institutions other than Drexel that participate in the Tuition Exchange program.
+Drexel will award up to 20 scholarships to dependents of full-time employees (10 faculty and 10 professional staff members) who wish to attend institutions other than Drexel that participate in the Tuition Exchange program.
 The scholarships are awarded to the faculty or professional staff members with the longest full time tenure, employed at Drexel University, Drexel University Online (DUO) and the Academy of Natural Sciences (ANS).
 In addition, up to 20 awards will be offered to children of employees from Tuition Exchange institutions wishing to attend Drexel University.

 The Tuition Exchange program is administered by the Office of Human Resources and is coordinated with the Office of Enrollment Management to balance imports (students coming to Drexel) and exports (children of Drexel employees wishing to go to other Tuition Exchange schools).

 Please review the appropriate tuition exchange policy for more information.

 The Drexel Tuition Exchange program Liaison Officer is:

 The Tuition Exchange Program Import Officers (for students coming to Drexel) are:

 To qualify for the Tuition Exchange scholarship a student must satisfy all of the following criteria:

 - Must qualify as a dependent of a current faculty or professional staff member who, prior to the first day of classes for the term for which Tuition Exchange benefits are sought, is in a full-time position and has served a minimum of five years of full-time employment at Drexel / DUO / ANS.
 Eligible children are defined as: